Serving Huntington Beach, Buena Park and Orange County

 Long-term Care Insurance

-With nursing homes costing an average of $83,000 annually (more in urban areas), long-term care needs can stretch the finances of almost any family.
+With nursing homes costing an average of $83,000 annually (this can be even more in urban areas), long-term care needs can stretch the finances of almost any family.
 Medicare and Medicare Advantage do not cover custodial care in a nursing home, assisted living or home healthcare setting.
 Unless you have savings or long-term care insurance, when you can no longer take care of yourself, you would have to spend down your assets until you qualify for Medicaid.

-Long-term care insurance (LTC) can help you pay for the cost of nursing home and other long-term care for yourself or for an elderly dependent.
+• Long-term care insurance (LTC) can help you pay for the cost of nursing homes and other long-term care for yourself or for an elderly dependent.

 A study by the U.S. Department of Health and Human Services says that people who reach age 65 will likely have a 40 percent chance of entering a nursing home.
 About 10 percent of the people who enter a nursing home will stay there five years or more.